wjhan785/robot-ai-agent-zetta-lite/README.md

 ([paper, arXiv:2608.16590](https://arxiv.org/abs/2608.16590)): a frozen VLA (Pi0.5) wrapped by small, LLM-written runtime critics and recovery programs, which only join a growing skill library after passing a series of offline and live gates.
+This is for learning purposes only and not the actual FYP.

 ## Local dev (this PC)